 In second-to-last place, we have the Arm & Hammer Super Scoop Clumping Clay Cat Litter.
 This lightly scented litter uses a clinically proven formula to effectively neutralize even the worst smells coming from your cat’s litter box.
 It also forms firm clumps when wet, making it much easier to clean up.

 You know you need cat litter for your kitten, but what sort should you buy?
 While it might seem that all cat litters are the same, that’s not the case at all.
-Let’s take a look at the things you should look for when making your choice.
+Let’s take a look at the things you should look for when making your choice for best kitten litter.

 Clumping or non-clumping?